Raúl Castillo (actor): Early life

 Castillo states that he started acting when he was 14.
-Seeking an elective when entering McAllen High School and a way to make friends, he turned to theater, which was popular in his hometown school.
-He became deeply involved in his high school drama department, which he says looked fun.
-His background playing music for audiences since age 11 made performing on stage feel natural for him.
-His first acting role was subsequently in high school in a production of Paul Zindel's play The Secret Affairs of Mildred Wild.
-He also performed in his high school production of I Remember Mama.
+Seeking an elective class option when entering McAllen High School, and a way to make friends, he turned to theater, which was popular at his high school.
+He became deeply involved in the high school drama department, which he says looked "fun".
+His background playing music since age 11 made performing on stage feel natural for him.
+His first acting role was in a high school production of Paul Zindel's play The Secret Affairs of Mildred Wild.
+Castillo also performed in his school’s production of I Remember Mama.
 It was then, at age 14, that he met and became friends with future staff writer for Devious Maids, Girls and Looking, Tanya Saracho, who also attended McAllen High School.
 Saracho influenced Castillo greatly, introducing him to playwrights and encouraging to develop his own tastes in drama.
 Castillo cites the 1993 film Carlito's Way as the film that "changed everything" for him.
 He was inspired by the performances of John Leguizamo, John Ortiz, Viggo Mortensen, and Luis Guzmán in particular.
-He even memorized several of Leguizamo's pieces such as "Spic-O-Rama", "Mambo Mouth", and "Freak".
-Castillo also found inspiration from several Hispanic artists in the media, including Miguel Piñero and an anthology of works from the Nuyorican Poets Cafe.
-He looked up to several actors such as Al Pacino and Anthony Quinn, and spent much of his time watching the film The Outsiders.
+He even memorized some of Leguizamo's phrases and dialogue, such as "Spic-O-Rama", "Mambo Mouth", and "Freak".
+Castillo also found inspiration from several Hispanic artists in the media, including Miguel Piñero, and an anthology of works from the Nuyorican Poets Cafe.
+He looked up to several actors, such as Al Pacino and Anthony Quinn, as icons, and spent much of his time watching the film The Outsiders.

-After graduating, he went on to study playwriting as an undergraduate at Boston University College of Fine Arts, though he continued to act, and majored in theater.
+After graduating high school, Castillo went on to study playwriting as an undergraduate at Boston University College of Fine Arts, though he continued to act, and majored in theater.
 During his studies, Castillo felt that the most important skill he developed there was learning how to produce his own work.
 He would regularly put on plays during the school's student-run playwright's festival.
 This university offered festival gave Castillo a platform for his original work.
 Most of his early plays were heavy and serious, dealing with the sociopolitical and racial tensions on the border of Mexico and the United States, including a trio of one-act plays called Border Stories, about life on the Mexico–United States border in Reynosa.
 He graduated from Boston University in 1999.